Compact Multi-Object Placement Using Adjacency-Aware Reinforcement Learning: Experimental Evaluation

 \section{Experimental Evaluation}

-To demonstrate the performance of our RL approach in terms of efficient object placement, i.e., positional and angular displacement relative to the original layout as well as collisions, we provide the results of our qualitative and quantitative analysis, and we compare the performance of our system with two baseline approaches.
-In all experiments, the task of our agent is to sequentially perform the placement of a complete fresco assembly.
-More details are shown in the supplementary video\footnote{Video: \href{https://youtu.be/eQ9u2zKFelQ}{https://youtu.be/eQ9u2zKFelQ} }.
+To demonstrate the performance of our RL approach for efficient object placement, including positional and angular displacement relative to the original layout, we conduct a qualitative and quantitative comparison with two baseline approaches.
+The supplementary video\footnote{Video: \href{https://youtu.be/_Au5yyJhiP4}{https://youtu.be/\_Au5yyJhiP4}} provides additional details about our approach.
+Moreover, our code\footnote{Code: \href{https://github.com/HumanoidsBonn/compact_rl_placement}{https://github.com/HumanoidsBonn/compact\_rl\_placement}} is publicly available on GitHub.